-- 4.3.21 Vigorous species to be pruned as necessary to restrict lateral and top growth, to prevent infringement on adjoining plants, paths, grass, edges etc. It may be necessary in 5 15 years after planting, to undertake rejuvenate pruning of these and other species, if they outgrow their location or become over-mature.
+4.3.21 Vigorous species to be pruned as necessary to restrict lateral and top growth, to prevent infringement on adjoining plants, paths, grass, edges etc. It may be necessary in 5 - 15 years after planting, to undertake rejuvenate pruning of these and other species, if they outgrow their location or become over-mature.
 In these cases, shrubs to be cut to 100mm above ground level in March.
-Plant re-growth is to be monitored and any shrubs which do not regenerate successfully to be removed and replaced, with plants of the same size and specification as the original plants. - 4.3.22 Herbaceous planting including Geranium and Nepeta to be dead headed after flowering, with flower stems cut to ground level.
+Plant re-growth is to be monitored and any shrubs which do not regenerate successfully to be removed and replaced, with plants of the same size and specification as the original plants.

+- 4.3.22 Herbaceous planting to be dead headed after flowering, with flower stems cut to ground level.
 Similarly, dead top growth of deciduous species to be cut down to just above ground level in September / October.
 Where necessary to maintain a tidy appearance and in accordance with good horticultural practice, any dead leaves of evergreen species to be cut back to ground level in the autumn.
 Those species which retain attractive winter leaves e.g. Heuchera spp. to be retained un-pruned but tatty leaves to be cut out on a regular basis.
-Any woody growth of species to be cut hard back in late February. - 4.3.23 Vigorous herbaceous species e.g. Geranium spp. to be divided and splits used to extend / gap up the original planting in October, as necessary to ensure longevity and free flowering of the parent plants.
-Particular care will be required in areas of perennial plants that die back in the autumn and in these areas, it will not be possible to use herbicides and mulch will need to be topped up with care to avoid smothering. - 4.3.24 Due to the relatively short lived nature of the Hebe and Lavender plants, provision should be made for plant replacement after 5-10 years.
-Similarly, it may be necessary

-- 4.3.25 to replace some of the herbaceous species, which have a tendency to die out, in time.
-This to be undertaken in early spring, as necessary. - 4.4 Operation 3: Grass Cutting Native Wildflower Grassland (Emorsgate EM3) in Public Open Space - 4.4.1 Objective: Areas of native wildflower grassland are to be maintained as a high amenity space, with informal mown paths cut to create walkways where required.
+Any woody growth of species to be cut hard back in late February. - 4.3.23 Vigorous herbaceous species to be divided and splits used to extend / gap up the original planting in October, as necessary to ensure longevity and free flowering of the parent plants.
+Particular care will be required in areas of perennial plants that die back in the autumn and in these areas, it will not be possible to use herbicides and mulch will need to be topped up with care to avoid smothering. - 4.3.24 Due to the relatively short lived nature of the Hebe plants, provision should be made for plant replacement after 5-10 years.
+Similarly, it may be necessary to replace some of the herbaceous species, which have a tendency to die out, in time.
+This to be undertaken in early spring, as necessary. - 4.4 Operation 3: Grass Cutting Native Wildflower Grassland (Emorsgate EM10) in Public Open Space - 4.4.1 Objective: Areas of native wildflower grassland are to be maintained as a high amenity space.
 Meadow grass for the best part is limited to areas under existing mature trees with the purpose of restricting ambient disturbance by site users.